apache/openwhisk-package-pushnotifications/README.md

 The `/whisk.system/pushnotifications` package enables you to work with a push service.

-It includes the following action and feed:
+The package includes the following action and feed:

 | Entity | Type | Parameters | Description |
 | --- | --- | --- | --- |